danieljohnmiller/event-manager/README.md

 ### Clear All Observers

-To clear all the observers for all the events, you can use the `ClearAllObservers` method.
-For example:
+To clear all the observers for all events, you can use the `ClearAllObservers` method.

 ```csharp
 // Clear all the observers for all the events